• Skip to main content

 • Food Stories

-• Wine and Food
+• Wine, Sake, and Food

 Jump to Recipe - Print Recipe

-A málà broth is both spicy from the chilli, and numbing from the Sichuan peppercorns.
+A málà broth is both spicy from the chilli and numbing from the Sichuan peppercorns.
 Wikipedia informs us “The term málà is a combination of two Chinese characters: “numbing” (麻) and “spicy (picant)” (辣), referring to the feeling in the mouth after eating the sauce.”

-My first experience of málà was at a Sichuan restaurant in Melbourne.
+My first experience of the málà sensation was at a Sichuan restaurant in Melbourne.
 I ordered a beef noodle dish with a “3 chilli” rating.
 “Are you sure?” they said.
 Rather than justify my choice with an explanation of where I have lived for the last couple of decades, a simple “yes” sufficed.
 And it was so delicious.
 My lips were numb.
 I broke a sweat.
 But it was so delicious.

-One really important component of so many Sichuan dishes is the chilli oil.
+One crucial component of so many Sichuan dishes is the chilli oil.
 You can buy chilli oil, but the chilli oil used in this recipe exhibits the málà profile.
 A neutral vegetable oil infused with spices, chilli, and Sichuan pepper.
 I make my own.
 It is so good and so easy.

 Creating these mushroom and spinach dumplings could be a little intimidating at first.
-You do need to allow a little time for that, especially if you are making you own dumpling wrappers.
+You need to allow a little time for that, especially if you are making your own dumpling wrappers.
 For your first dumpling creations, I suggest buying the wrappers.
 The wrapping of your ingredients in the dumpling wrapper is a challenge in itself.
 This guide is worth bookmarking.

 Servings: 4 people